To model human linguistic prediction, make LLMs less superhuman: Towards LLMs that are better aligned with humans

-The misalignment in prediction due to mainstream LLMs' long-term memory can also be addressed by intervening on their representations --- first locating some information of interest, and then adjusting it to steer the model's predictions.
-Model editing techniques \citep{mengetal22, wangetal23}, in particular, typically train the model on a curated set of examples so as to lead it to make predictions that are more factually correct than it would otherwise.
-For instance, if a model mispredicts the birthplace of Elvis Presley as \textit{Orlando}, one could further train on sentences like \textit{Elvis Presley was born in Tupelo} to get it to predict the correct birthplace of Elvis.
-For purposes of cognitive modeling, these techniques can be applied in the opposite direction to unlearn knowledge that most human readers wouldn't have, and bring it closer to human-like knowledge that influences real-time processing.
+The misalignment in predictions that is due to mainstream LLMs' long-term memory can also be addressed post-hoc by intervening on their representations---first locating a piece of information of interest, and then adjusting it to steer the model's predictions.
+Model editing techniques \citep{meng_2022_locating, wang_2023_knowledge, cohen_2024_evaluating}, in particular, typically train the model on a curated set of examples so as to lead it to make predictions that are more factually correct than it would otherwise.
+For instance, if a model mispredicts the birthplace of Elvis Presley as \textit{Orlando}, one could further train it on sentences like \textit{Elvis Presley was born in Tupelo} to get it to predict the correct birthplace of Elvis.
+For purposes of cognitive modeling, these techniques can be applied to cause it to unlearn knowledge that most human readers wouldn't have.

 What about LLMs' superhuman short-term memory?
-Existing approaches for reducing the accessibility of the representations of earlier words in Transformer LLMs make simplifying assumptions about human memory, in particular, that the input decays solely as a function of time, such that earlier words in the text always decay more than later words \citep{kuribayashietal22, devardamarelli24, clarketal25} or that it decays as a function of frequency, such that high-frequency words always decay more than low-frequency words \citep{hahnetal22}.
-As a starting point, experiments should evaluate the impact of more flexible methods for limiting the accuracy of memory retrieval of linguistic input in Transformers.
-Those could include implementing decay at the level of syntactic constituents rather than individual tokens \citep{lewisvasishth05}, or implementing memory retrieval bottlenecks that could give rise to the interference humans experience between similar units in short-term memory \citep{timkeylinzen23}.
+Existing approaches for reducing the accessibility of the representations of earlier words in Transformer LLMs make simplifying assumptions about human memory---in particular, that the input decays solely as a function of time, such that earlier words in the text always decay more than later words \citep{kuribayashi_2022_context, varda_2024_locally, clark_2025_linear}, or as a function of frequency, such that high-frequency words always decay more than low-frequency words \citep{hahn_2022_resource}.
+As a starting point, experiments should evaluate the impact of more flexible methods for limiting Transformers' memory retrieval accuracy.
+Those could include decay at the level of syntactic constituents rather than individual tokens \citep{lewis_2005_activation}, or memory retrieval bottlenecks that could give rise to the interference humans experience between similar units in short-term memory \citep{timkey_2023_language}.